tarquinjones/linux_process_listing/README.md

 *For those times when you don't trust ps or have it?*

 It's pretty simple at the moment compile and run it!

-I'll add a Makefile soon so simplify it.
+- One thing to note is kernel processes are highlighted in yellow if you choose raw mode

+Current version is MVP so keep an eye on the branches for future updates.
 ## Tested on
 * Debian
 * Ubuntu 18.04+